matthewbub/reddit-slackbot/readme.md

 ![MIT License](https://img.shields.io/badge/License-MIT-green.svg)

-Browse through the most popular safe-for-work subreddits directly from <s>any</s> the <a href="https://join.slack.com/t/ghstsolutions/shared_invite/zt-s0jyi58m-SU2Gr9XMKUTnJbUcEiAXoQ">Ghst Solutions Slack Workspace</a>.
+Browse through the most popular safe-for-work subreddits directly.
 This application is licensed under MIT.
 All 3rd party data is sourced directly from Reddit.

 > This application was built to experiment with Slacks Bolt library.
 It is simply a fun proof of concept.